MakeSchool-Tutorials/Peeved-Penguins-SpriteBuilder-Swift/P7-Gameplay-Scene/content.md

 First, set the custom class of the *Gameplay* root node, CCNode, to "Gameplay".
 Then set up a member variable link for the CCPhysicsNode.
-We want to assign it to *Doc root var* with the variable name "\_physicsNode".
-This will link this physics node to a variable called "\_physicsNode" of the class "Gameplay":
+We want to assign it to *Doc root var* with the variable name "physicsNode".
+This will link this physics node to a variable called "physicsNode" of the class "Gameplay":

 ![image](https://s3.amazonaws.com/mgwu-misc/Spritebuilder+Tutorial/Physic_CodeOutlets.gif)